Metro-land (1973 film): Music soundtrack

-"Tiger Rag" by the Temperance Seven is heard over the opening title sequence – a 33 rpm vinyl disc played at 45 rpm to provide "a suitably manic sound" – and is followed by "Build a Little Home" by Roy Fox.
+"Tiger Rag" by the Temperance Seven is heard over the opening title sequence, a 33 rpm vinyl disc played at 45 rpm to provide "a suitably manic sound" and is followed by "Build a Little Home" by Roy Fox.
 As Betjeman sits at a table in the Chiltern Court restaurant, "When the Daisy Opens her Eyes" by Albert Sandler plays.
 When Betjeman looks at 12 Langford Place, 'Agapemone', 'the abode of love', country house of the Reverend John Hugh Smyth-Pigott, "The Witch of Endor" from "Le Roi David" by Arthur Honegger is heard.

 The sequence at Neasden is accompanied by the song of the same name by William Rushton.
-The Wembley sequence features three tunes: Elgar's "Civic Fanfare", towards the beginning, Walford Davies' "Solemn Melody" (as Betjeman stands in the Palace of Arts), while the pleasure park footage uses the beginning and the end of the 1926 recording of "Masculine Women, Feminine Men" by the Savoy Havana Band (HMV B-5027).
+The Wembley sequence features three tunes: Elgar's "Civic Fanfare", towards the beginning, Walford Davies' "Solemn Melody" (as Betjeman stands in the Palace of Arts), while the pleasure park footage uses the beginning and the end of the 1926 recording of "Masculine Women, Feminine Men" by the Savoy Havana Band.
 The section that features people working in Harrow is accompanied by "Family Favourites" by Rod McNeil and "Down by the Lazy River" by The Osmonds.

 During the sequence at Harrow School, the "Harrow School Song" is heard.
 When the sequence of stained-glass windows at Harrow are shown, "Sunny Side of the Street" by Jack Hylton plays.
 Part of the segment on Grim's Dyke in Harrow Weald is accompanied by "Tit Willow" by Gilbert and Sullivan.

 "Golfing Love" by Melville Gideon accompanies the footage featuring golfers at Moor Park, and while the paintings in the Moor Park clubhouse are shown, Handel's Double Concerti plays.
-During the Pinner Carnival, “Metal Guru” by T Rex can be heard in the background.
+During the Pinner Carnival, "Metal Guru" by T Rex can be heard in the background.
 "Build a Little Home" is played again during part of the sequence at Chorleywood.
 The sequence featuring Len Rawle and his Wurlitzer is accompanied by the works: "Crimond", "Varsity Rag", and "Chattanooga Choo Choo".
 Finally, during part of the sequence showing High and Over, "Everything I Own" by Bread is heard.